-- 22.1 The minimum time allowance for meals will be half an hour and the maximum time allowance one hour. - 22.2 No period of work will exceed five hours without a break for meals, provided that: - (a) Where an employer has adopted a system of ordinary working hours under clause 21 which does not require employees to work for more than six hours on a day or shift (and employees are not required to work more than their ordinary hours), the employer and the majority of affected employees may agree that a meal break need not be taken on that day or shift. - (b) By agreement between the employer and the majority of employees in the workplace, work section or sections affected or by agreement between the employer and an employee, employees may be required to work in excess of five hours but not more than six hours at ordinary rates of pay without a meal break. - (c) Agreements under clause 22.2 are not subject to clause 5-Facilitative provisions. - Where an employee is required to work during their usual meal period they will be paid time and a half extra on the hourly rate for the time worked and they will be allowed their usual meal period as soon as it can be arranged, but not later than five hours after commencing work each day.
+- 22.1 The minimum time allowance for meals will be half an hour and the maximum time allowance one hour. - 22.2 No period of work will exceed five hours without a break for meals, provided that: - (a) Where an employer has adopted a system of ordinary working hours under clause 20 which does not require employees to work for more than six hours on a day or shift (and employees are not required to work more than their ordinary hours), the employer and the majority of affected employees may agree that a meal break need not be taken on that day or shift. - (b) By agreement between the employer and the majority of employees in the workplace, work section or sections affected or by agreement between the employer and an employee, employees may be required to work in excess of five hours but not more than six hours at ordinary rates of pay without a meal break. - (c) Agreements under clause 22.2 are not subject to clause 5-Facilitative provisions.

+- Where an employee is required to work during their usual meal break they will be paid 150% of the hourly rate for the time so worked and they will be allowed their usual meal period as soon as it can be arranged, but not later than five hours after commencing work each day. - The meal period of any employee on day work will be between the hours of 11.00 am and 2.00 pm.